Jessie Ball duPont Center: History

 When built in 1965 at a cost of $3.7 million, it was considered state of the art.
 The 126000 sqft, three-story building was designed by local architect Taylor Hardwick, who designed dozens of other buildings in Jacksonville starting in the mid-1950s including the Skinner Dairy chain and Friendship Fountain and Park.
 John Hall Jacobs, a nationally known library consultant, also contributed to the design process.
 Hardwick worked on the library building's design over a span of five years, and his comprehensive plan specified all interior furnishings, graphics and the use of innovative, free-standing book shelves.
 He chose cheerful colors and limited the use of natural light.
 The walls surrounding the central elevator tower are covered with colorful murals made of 10,000 glazed bricks.
 The ground floor has floor to ceiling windows to allow pedestrians to view library activity.
 The exterior walls facing Ocean and Adams streets have 88 "fins" extending from the second floor to the roof, like the 88 keys on a piano.
 The fins catch the wind and cast shadows to help keep the building cool.
+Building construction was performed by The Auchter Company of Jacksonville.